DonghwiJung/donghwijung.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-Hello, I am Donghwi Jung Ph.D. candidate studying at the [Autonomous Robot Intelligence Lab](https://arisnu.squarespace.com/) in [Seoul National University](https://en.snu.ac.kr/).
+Hello, I am Donghwi Jung, a Ph.D. candidate studying at the [Autonomous Robot Intelligence Lab](https://arisnu.squarespace.com/) at [Seoul National University](https://en.snu.ac.kr/).

-My research area includes SLAM, Mapping, Localization based on multi-modal sensors (LiDAR, Camera, IMU, ...) through various environments (indoor, outdoor, off-road, underwater).
+My research area includes SLAM, mapping, and localization based on multi-modal sensors (LiDAR, camera, IMU, etc.) through various environments (indoor, outdoor, off-road, and underwater)."